 - Custom fields

-If I go down and find the Base Salary option, I can automatically insert that information from ACF:
+For example, we have added a custom field for Salary using ACF.
+By proceeding further down and find the Base Salary option, it can now automatically insert that information from ACF:

-Similarly, I can set the Date Posted equal to the WordPress publish date:
+Similarly, you can also set the Date Posted equal to the WordPress publish date:

 What About All the Other Information?

-Schema Pro is the best WordPress schema markup plugin that I’ve used.
+Schema Pro is the best WordPress schema markup plugin that we’ve used.

 It uses JSON-LD markup, which is the method that Google recommends.